 - Increasing the body’s sense of satiety.
 Because fiber is not digested, it creates a type of gel in the stomach, which helps reduce the number of calories ingested and thus facilitates weight loss;

 - Helping to regulate blood sugar levels.
-As the absorption of carbohydrates in the intestines is slower, this makes glucose increase progressively and insulin levels regulate.
+Absorption of fiber in the intestines is slower, which makes glucose increase at a slower rate, allowing insulin time to act.

 - Decreasing levels of cholesterol and triglycerides.
-Fiber can decrease the absorption of fat and cholesterol in the intestines, which causes them to decrease in terms of concentration in the body on a long-term basis;
+Fiber can decrease the absorption of fat and cholesterol from the intestines into the body, which leads to decreased concentrations in the blood.

 - Maintaining the health of the gut microbiota and gastrointestinal tract.
 Fiber feeds the good bacteria that are naturally present in the intestines.
 As well as promoting the health of the gut microbiota, fiber reduces inflammation, increases body defenses, and avoids the development of intestinal diseases.